MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 3) Tap *OK* to confirm.

-4) When the app is uninstalled, the icon will be removed and this notifcation will appear to confirm the uninstallation is complete.
+4) When finished, the app icon will be removed and this notifcation will appear to confirm the uninstallation is complete.

 <img src="/img/howto/mPerf/uninstallFinished.png">

-5) Repeat these steps for each app until all mPerf applications are removed from the phone.
+5) Repeat these steps for each application until all mPerf apps are removed from the phone.